rockyoung/frog/README.md

 # frog
-frog can log for your in the android world!
+frog can log for you in the android world!